Moons of Saturn: Ring-embedded moons

-One recently discovered moon, Aegaeon, resides within the bright arc of G Ring and is trapped in the 7:6 mean-motion resonance with Mimas.
-This means that it makes exactly seven revolutions around Saturn while Mimas makes exactly six.
-The moon is the largest among the population of bodies that are sources of dust in this ring.
+Aegaeon is trapped in the 7:6 mean-motion resonance with Mimas, meaning that it makes exactly seven revolutions around Saturn while Mimas makes exactly six.
+The moon is the largest among the population of bodies that are sources of dust in the G ring.
+Aegaeon, Anthe, and Methone are involved in orbital resonances, resulting in ring arcs along their orbits.
+Ejecta from their surfaces remains locked in the same resonance as the moon is, shaping into an arc instead of a uniform ring.
+In contrast, Pallene, which is not in resonance, possesses a faint, complete ring.